Ephemeral Rollups are All you Need: Conclusion

 \section{Conclusion}

 In this article, we have presented the design and architecture of Ephemeral Rollups, a performant and scalable solution for fully on-chain games and Autonomous Worlds.
 The framework adopts an Entity Component System (ECS) architecture to facilitate the creation and reuse of on-chain components and logic.
-By leveraging the unique features of the Solana Virtual Machine — its account structure, the delegation of account modifications, and parallelization capabilities - the framework proposes Ephemeral Rollups as a promising path to scale FOCG.
+By leveraging the unique features of the Solana Virtual Machine — its account structure, the delegation of account modifications, and parallelization capabilities — the framework proposes Ephemeral Rollups as a promising path to scale FOC Games.
 This design enables fast, specialized runtimes that auto-scale horizontally to meet demand without creating isolated environments.
 As a result, the system maintains composability with existing protocols, tooling and runtime advancements at the base layer without any state fragmentation.
-It's worth noting that while the solution is designed for fully on-chain games, this mechanism can be broadly applied to various other use cases.
+While this solution is designed for fully on-chain games, it's important to note that the mechanism can be broadly applied to various other use cases.